 In this case, with a tax drag of 0.5% instead of 0.7%, the tax savings of 41 years of backdoor Roth contributions are $133,951, whereas the taxable account with $1,000 a year contributed grows to $145,587.

-Saving $1,000 extra per year can be as valuable as doing the backdoor Roth over many decades.
+Saving an extra $1,000 per year can be as valuable as doing the backdoor Roth over many decades.

-It’s true that the IRA can become a stretch IRA for heirs, but it will be subject to Required Minimum Distributions (RMDs) when inherited.
+It’s true that the IRA can be passed on to heirs, but it will be subject to Required Minimum Distributions (RMDs) when inherited, and the SECURE Act dictates that it must be completely withdrawn after 10 years.
 A taxable account benefits from a stepped-up cost basis when inherited, and will not be subject to RMDs.

 Should You Backdoor Roth?